-John Morey moved to Arizona from Illinois in 1980, living in Tempe till 2016 before moving to Hawaii on the island of Maui, where he currently resides.
-Despite the urban address in Arizona, he felt truly at home when he was “roughing-it” in the Arizona outback and beyond, moving through the wild back-country capturing moments both epic and small, showing how little difference there is between the two – and that is the environment where he finds his inspiration.
+John Morey has made Arizona his home since 1980.
+In 2016 he made a move to Hawaii on the island of Maui for three years to alter the color palette he worked with, and has now returned to his Grand Canyon State homeland to settle in the historic downtown area of the city of Flagstaff, with an evolved spirit for the beauty of the world and his place in it.
+Despite the urban address, he feels truly at home when he is “roughing-it” in the Arizona outback and beyond, moving through the wild back-country capturing moments both epic and small, showing how little difference there is between the two – and that is the environment where he finds his inspiration.
 The inspiration occurs in two ways, both of which allow him to continually evolve and learn about himself in the process – as a man seeking adventure and enlightened self-fulfillment in a fast-paced and ever-changing world; and as an artist sharing these personal moments to the world as a provoking source of beauty and power to inspire others to act upon.
 Says Morey:

 “As an adventurer, of course the sheer beauty of the natural scenes and moments I witness are without doubt the best rewards I receive.
 In those moments, being present to the here-and-now of myself, and my world, humbly inspires me to be a better man to others, a better steward of my planet, and above all a better drop of nothing in the vastness of everything.
 As an artist, inspiration also comes from executing and producing an uncommon view of an iconic scene, framed with the mental and physical efforts required to do so, and matted with the inherent life lessons I always learn about myself in the process.
 When I can share the full breath of all that beauty with the world, both internally and externally, I feel as though I have found my place in the cosmos.” ~ John Morey